Sant Elm

 From Sant Elm, you can also take a hike and visit the splendid nature reserve of La Trapa, which is named after the Trappist monks who settled here in 1810.
 During their stay, they built a monastery.
 Today you can still see the ruins of its chapel, the mill and the dry-stone terraces and ancient water systems they created to sustain themselves.
 If this wasn't enough to tempt you, then perhaps the breathtaking views over Sa Dragonera from the viewing platform will win you over.

-Sights in Mallorca
+Sights in Sant Elm

-See all Sights & Sites-
+See all Sights in Sant Elm-

-Beaches in [locality]
+Beaches in Sant Elm

 There are two main beaches in Sant Elm.
-The largest one is Sa Platja G or Es Geperut with 125 metres of soft sand dotted with sun loungers and parasols in the summer months.
+The largest one is Sa Platja G or Es Geperut with 125m of soft sand dotted with sun loungers and parasols in the summer months.
 You will find watersports and pedaloes available to rent from this beach.
 Sa Platja Petita or Cala Petita is smaller and perfect for children because of its shallow waters.
 Both are only a short walk from the town's main car park.
 The coves of Cala en Basset, Es Carregador, Es Conills and Cala d'Egos feature turquoise waters with coarser sand or pebbles.

 Beaches in Mallorca

-See all Beaches-
+See all Beaches in Mallorca-

 Sant Elm Beach, South-West Mallorca